Lukastuong123/Lukastuong123/README.md

 # Data Scientist who lately doesn't rest, he mines⛏️
-## Senionr Data Scientist - Capgemini || Contributing Writer- Towards Data Science
+## Senior Data Scientist - Capgemini || Contributing Writer- Towards Data Science

-🌱   is interested in Deep Learning (Natural Languages Processing).
+🌱 Lukas has nearly 4 years of expereince in Data Science, Data Enginnering Generative AI, ChatGPT, NLP, and Deeplearning.
+He has spearheaded several projects to deliver data-driven insights to organizations & businesses.
+He excells at creating regression models, using descriptive and predictive data modeling to implement action-oriented solutions to business problems.
+Having been to 25 countries and territories for academic and professional purposes , He is flexible to work with people regardless backgrounds and cultures.

+At Capgemini, I have worked as:
+- Senior Data Engineer- Meta/Facebook
+- Senior Data Scientist- Virgin Voyage
+- Senior Data Scientist- Cisco
+- Data Engineer Analytics - NBC Universal

 💻    -Example projects: